Please read about the 22% reduction in Acute Heart Attack hospitalizations in our initial pilot funded by the National Institutes of Health:

 The Right Care Initiative, operated by the UC Berkeley School of Public Health, was publicly launched with state officials, NCQA and the Deans of UC Berkeley and UCLA Schools of Public Health in March 2008 at the 1st annual Clinical Quality Improvement Leadership Summit.

 Since induction, more than a dozen Right Care summits have been held around the state, along with over 150 monthly University of Best Practices.
-Each Right Care gathering is a collaborative effort to close the gap between science and practice to improve patient outcomes working with medical directors, pharmacy and quality improvement directors, as well as thought leaders in evidence-based medicine.
+Each Right Care gathering is a collaborative effort, using clinical performance data and best practices, to close the gap between science and practice to improve patient outcomes working with medical directors, pharmacy and quality improvement directors, as well as thought leaders in evidence-based medicine.

 Heart Care In the News

 New from the American College of Cardiology and American Heart Association (Nov 2017)-

 New Blood Pressure Guideline Sets 130/80 Threshold (MedPage Today – Cardiology Brief)